-- 1. Mr. Castle has served as Chief Operating Officer since June 2015. - 2.
-Mr. Lobree has served as President of the VasoHealthcare subsidiary since January 2016. - 3.
-Represents fair value on the date of grant.
-See Note B to the Consolidated Financial Statements included in our Form 10-K for the year ended December 31, 2016 for a discussion of the relevant assumptions used in calculating grant date fair value. - 4.
-Represents tax gross-ups, vehicle allowances, Company-paid life insurance, and amounts matched in the Company's 401(k) Plan.
+1. Represents fair value on the date of grant.
+See Note B to the Consolidated Financial Statements included in our Form 10-K for the year ended December 31, 2017 for a discussion of the relevant assumptions used in calculating grant date fair value.

+2. Represents tax gross-ups, vehicle allowances, Company-paid life insurance, and amounts matched in the Company's 401(k) Plan.